Last Updated: 8/4/19 (Added new tips and info)

-My Bulgarian friends say this only happens “sometimes,” and that the water is “usually” nice.
+My Bulgarian friends say this only happens “sometimes” and that the water is “usually” nice.
 But when I pressed them a bit more, they got vague on just how little “sometimes” was.
-I got the impression that sometimes might be a bit frequent than they let on.
+I got the impression that sometimes might be a bit more frequent than they let on.

 Lastly, Sunny Beach is tacky tourism central.
-It’s simply full of glowing neon lights, bars, people on the street trying to get you into their restaurants or clubs, fast food chains, cheesy t-shirt sellers, and everything else a built-for-tourists destination has.
-If you had blindfolded me, drugged me, and woke me up in Sunny Beach, I could have easily said I was in any number of places in the world – Kuta Beach, Phuket, Cancun, a bad Florida ocean town, or any number of cookie-cutter beachy places in the world.
-There’s no culture or uniqueness to this place, accept that some signs were in Bulgarian.
+It’s full of glowing neon lights, bars, people on the street trying to get you into their restaurants or clubs, fast food chains, cheesy t-shirt vendors, and everything else a built-for-tourists destination has.

 If I never see Sunny Beach again, I’d be the world’s happiest man.

 Book Your Trip to Bulgaria: Logistical Tips and Tricks